A plug for web standards

 Because there are some things about websites that are different from, say, text on paper.

-• Your site gets interpreted by all sorts of different software and machines, including mobile phones, browsers, text-to-speech readers, printers, even braille readers.
+- Your site gets interpreted by all sorts of different software and machines, including phones, computers, text-to-speech readers, printers, even braille readers.
 They can all make sense of a well coded site.

 How will your site stand up?